Generic selectors

 Photo by SOPA Images, SOPA Images Limited / Alamy

-How many Arsenal fans are going to Lisbon?
+How many Arsenal fans travel to Lisbon?

-Specifically, Arsenal fans will take up blocks A9 and A11 in the lower tier and blocks B7, B9 and B11 in the upper tier.
-As the stadium has a bowl design, Sporting Lisbon supporters will surround the away section on both sides.
-As such, away fans can expect heavy segregation and perhaps some netting, too.
+As the stadium has a bowl design, Sporting Lisbon supporters surround the away section on both sides, so visiting fans can expect heavy segregation and perhaps some netting too.

 Full fans' matchday guide for Sporting Lisbon away